cs124/labs/Lab3_InformationRetrieval_Solutions.md

    ![tf-idf simplified equation](tf_idf_simple_equation.png)

-This tf-idf cosine score equation is explained in the [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slp3/14.pdf) (Chapter 14, pages 4-6).
-Here is an [example](https://docs.google.com/spreadsheets/d/12GBxGoEST_m9GpLGbwmQTHDMaoxPAr7mRaU1UBh9EQo/edit?usp=sharing) of how to compute the tf-idf score for the example outlined in the textbook on page 5 of Chapter 14.
-This example uses Excel formulas to implement the math between columns (e.g. tf-idf is the product of the tf and idf columns).
+This tf-idf cosine score equation is explained in the [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slp3/11.pdf) (Chapter 11, pages 4-8).

+[This spreadsheet](https://docs.google.com/spreadsheets/d/12GBxGoEST_m9GpLGbwmQTHDMaoxPAr7mRaU1UBh9EQo/edit?usp=sharing) contains an example of how to compute the tf-idf score for the example outlined in the textbook on page 5 of Chapter 14.
+Take a look at it to understand how it uses Excel formulas to implement the math between columns (e.g. tf-idf is the product of the tf and idf columns).

 Once this example makes sense to you, make a **copy** of [this spreadsheet](https://docs.google.com/spreadsheets/d/1cVnvF6pELowuuMkAvZLHMHaIJyd46yqjbSQ9PTi-mX8/edit?usp=sharing), which has the term and document counts for the IR system we’ve outlined above.
 You will need to fill in the Excel formulas to implement the math between columns.
 Use the above formula.